cybergarage/go-config/README.md

 # go-json-path

 go-json-path is a utility library to access JSON based configuration easily.
-Go lang supports JSON format, but the decode is a bother to prepare the JSON structures [[1]][json-go][[2]][encoding-json].
+Go language supports JSON format in the standard library.
+However, I feel that the standard library is not useful to parse any JSON formats [\[1\]][json-go] [\[2\]][encoding-json].

+For that reason, I have developed the open source package to access JSON based configuration easily.
 Using go-json-path, you can get configuration values in the specified JSON file or string by the given path like XPath.
 The example is bellow.

 ```
 import (
-	"config/xjson"
+	"config/jpath"
 )

 config, err := xjson.NewConfig()